 In order to prove the charge of Organized Fraud, the prosecutor has to prove two elements:

 1. That the defendant engaged in a scheme to defraud.

 2. That the defendant obtained property by using the scheme to defraud.

-A “scheme to defraud” is technically defined as a “systematic, ongoing course of conduct with intent to defraud one or more persons, or with intent to obtain property from one or more persons by false or fraudulent pretenses, representations, or promises or willful misrepresentations of a future act.”
+A “scheme to defraud” is technically defined as a “systematic, ongoing course of conduct with intent to defraud one or more persons, or with intent to obtain property from one or more persons by false or fraudulent pretenses, representations, or promises or willful misrepresentations of a future act” (the federal government can also prosecute a “scheme to defraud” as a federal crime, typically wire fraud.)
 In plain English, it basically means that a scheme to defraud is when the defendant is accused of intentionally misrepresenting something in order to get something of value from another person.
 In other words, fraud.